cs-course/data-center-course/data-center-2021-intro.md

 - [Warehouse-Scale Computing: Entering the Teenage Decade](https://dl.acm.org/doi/10.1145/2000064.2019527), ISCA '11
 - [A Brief History of Warehouse-Scale Computing](https://barroso.org/publications/IEEEMicro2021.pdf), 2020 Eckert-Mauchly Award

 Before the onset of the current pandemic, some of us may have underappreciated how important computing technology and cloud-based services have become to our society.
 In this last year, these technologies have allowed many of us to continue to work, to connect with loved ones, and to support each other.
-I am grateful to all of those at Google and everywhere in our industry who have built such essential technologies, and I am inspired to be working in a field with still so much potential to improve people’s lives.
+I am grateful to all of those at Google and everywhere in our industry who have built such essential technologies, and I am inspired to be working in a field with still so much potential to improve people’s lives.

 <!-- 计算机体系结构最高奖Eckert-Mauchly奖 -->